 Firms that usually hire students and graduates without a property degree include:

 - Cushman & Wakefield

-This list is not exhaustive and firms can change their mind from year to year, so do double check on firms’ recruitment website for the year you’re applying.
+This list is not exhaustive and firms can change their mind from year to year, so do double check on firms’ recruitment websites for the year you’re applying.

 How to get sponsored by a property firm as a graduate